 - Optional toppings: tortillas strips, avocado, cilantro

-- To the instant pot, add the black beans, quinoa, poblano pepper, jalapeño, onion, garlic, cumin, oregano, vegetable broth, adobo chipotle peppers, can of fire roasted tomatoes, and a pinch of salt and pepper.
+- Add ingredients to pressure cooker: To the instant pot, add the black beans, quinoa, poblano pepper, jalapeño, onion, garlic, cumin, oregano, vegetable broth, adobo chipotle peppers, can of fire roasted tomatoes, and a pinch of salt and pepper.

-- Cook on high pressure for 10 minutes.
+- Cook on high pressure: Cook on high pressure for 10 minutes.
 After releasing the pressure add the lime juice and cilantro, then season with salt and pepper.
 Top with desired toppings and enjoy!

-- To a soup pot or dutch oven, add the black beans, quinoa, poblano pepper, jalapeño, onion, garlic, cumin, oregano, vegetable broth, adobo chipotle peppers, can of fire roasted tomatoes, and a pinch of salt and pepper.
+- Add ingredients to pot: To a soup pot or dutch oven, add the black beans, quinoa, poblano pepper, jalapeño, onion, garlic, cumin, oregano, vegetable broth, adobo chipotle peppers, can of fire roasted tomatoes, and a pinch of salt and pepper.

 - Tools Needed: Instant Pot, soup pot, or dutch oven

-- Leftovers and Storage: store chili in a glass food storage container in the refrigerator for up to four days or in the freezer for up to two months
+- Leftovers + storage: Store chili in a glass food storage container in the refrigerator for up to four days or in the freezer for up to two months